 The FEAR games, while placing more emphasis on supernatural horror, takes place in a near-future Cyber Punk-esque setting where Mini-Mecha are a common fire support weapon in urban environments.
 These "REV" units range from heavy Powered Armor to several-meter-tall "elite" armored units, armed with lasers, autocannons, missiles, and grenade launchers, depending on the model.

-Exo Squad had very Real Robot mechas that got damaged or put out of commission as easily as most military vehicles in Real Life are.
+Exo Squad had very Real Robot mecha that got damaged or put out of commission as easily as most military vehicles in Real Life are.
 In fact, the eponymous Squad specifically included a repair specialist whose primary purpose was field maintenance of the others' E-frames.
 And, of course, she wasn't 100% successful.
-The Squad's mechs did get a Mid-Season Upgrade but it only propelled them into Super Prototype zone appropriate for an elite regiment that they are, rather than Super Robot space.
+The squad's mechs did get a Mid-Season Upgrade but it only propelled them into Super Prototype zone appropriate for an elite regiment that they are, rather than Super Robot space.

 The first remote-control tanks were deployed by Germany in WW2.
 The "Goliath" mini-tank was a one-shot weapon used to deliver a large explosive charge to where it would do most damage; it was steered by wire from a remote control station.
 The later version was a far larger remote-controlled tank that could be remotely steered, drop an explosive charge, and retreat to where it could be retrieved and reloaded.

 The USAAF and the Luftwaffe both experimented with using redundant bombers packed with explosives which could be guided on-target by a mother aircraft.
 The German version saw a mannned fighter aircraft piggy-backing on a redundant bomber which was emotely steered by the fighter, which would set it on course to the target, detach from it, and then fly home under its own steam whilst the bomber was deliberately crashed.